All Components and Hooks

 • Set to false to disable jumping

-• Configure input handling with custom input classes
+• Configure action bindings with custom action binding classes

-• LocomotionKeyboardInput - WASD movement, Space for jump, Shift for run
+• KeyboardLocomotionActionBindings - WASD movement, Space for jump, Shift for run

-• PointerCaptureInput - Mouse look with pointer capture (requires manual setPointerCapture)
+• PointerCaptureRotateZoomActionBindings - Mouse look with pointer capture (requires manual setPointerCapture)

-• PointerLockInput - Mouse look with pointer lock (requires manual requestPointerLock)
+• PointerLockRotateZoomActionBindings - Mouse look with pointer lock (requires manual requestPointerLock)

 model Options